bcnubes/aardvarkbark-development/content/showcase/blowertruck.md

 +++
 image = "/imgs/comercial-re-bark-2.jpg"
 link = "services/blower-truck.md"
 summary = "These trucks allow more precise placement of products.
+They can provide customers with a wide variety of products in hard to reach places.
 Perfect for residential or commercial beds." title = "Blower Truck"

 +++